easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### Ruby

 Ruby is a dynamic, open source programming language with  a focus on simplicity and productivity.
-It has an elegant syntax that is  natural to read and easy to write.
+It has an elegant syntax that is  natural to read and simple to write.

 *homepage*: <https://www.ruby-lang.org>